Khirbet el-'Ormeh: Location

 Khirbet el-'Ormeh is situated atop a hill known as Mount Al-Arma or Mount Al-Urma (جبل العرمة), on an altitude of 843 meters above sea level.
 It is located about 1.5 km northwest of the Palestinian town of Aqraba, and southeast of the Israeli settlement of Itamar.

 In the 1995 Oslo Accords, the site was classified as Area B (Palestinian civil control and joint Israeli-Palestinian security control).

 Biblical identification

 Khirbet el-'Ormeh is commonly identified with Arumah, a biblical toponym mentioned in the Book of Judges (9:41): "Then Abimelek stayed in Arumah, and Zebul drove Gaal and his clan out of Shechem."
 The reference is in the context of story describing a local revolt against Abimelech, the king of Shechem and the son of judge Gideon.
 It is believed that the Arabic name preserves the ancient biblical name.

-Archaeology

 Early visits

-In 1851-2 C.W.M Van De Velde passed by and noted "I believe I may recognise the Arumah of Judges ix 41".
+In 1851-2 C.W.M van de Velde passed by and noted "I believe I may recognise the Arumah of Judges ix 41".
 The site appears on his maps of Palestine and Jerusalem.
 In 1870 Victor Guérin visited.